Towards Real-World Validity in Generative AI Benchmarks: Understanding and Designing Domain-Centered Evaluations for Journalism Practitioners: Designing a Benchmark for Journalism with Practitioners

-To help address ecological validity critiques of LLM benchmarks, we adopted a co-design workshop approach where we engaged journalism professionals in structured group-based discussions about their experiences with using and evaluating generative AI in their work and considerations for creating a benchmark evaluation for journalism \cite{steen2013codesign}.
-We recorded notes observing journalism professionals while they engage in discussions, and these notes are analyzed for themes that rose during the benchmark design process \cite{doi:10.1177/16094069241289278}.
-We opted for a co-design method to situate the experiences and needs of journalism practitioners at the center of our research instead of prescribing solutions to them.
-A co-design method also allowed us to build a community of practitioners who care about the effects of AI in their industry and are able to push for changes.
-Lastly, we chose to conduct an observational approach to the workshop to enable our participants to partake freely without concerns regarding disclosure policies.
-In the following, we describe the workshop organization as well as findings and design opportunities.
+To help address critiques surrounding the realism of generative model evaluations, we adopted a co-design workshop approach where we engaged journalism professionals in semi-structured group-based discussions about their experiences with using and evaluating generative AI in their work and considerations for creating a benchmark evaluation for journalism \cite{10.1162/DESI}.
+We trained a handful of researchers to facilitate and record notes observing journalism professionals in groups, and we analyzed these notes for challenges and tensions during the collaborative benchmark design process \cite{doi:10.1177/16094069241289278}.
+The co-design method was simultaneously beneficial for centering practitioners' perspectives in defining and creating evaluations of AI systems for research purposes and for building a community of practitioners who were invested in the impact of AI systems in the industry.
+We chose to use an observational approach, as opposed to audio recording, to enable our participants to partake freely without concerns regarding disclosure policies.
+In the following, we describe the workshop organization as well as findings and related design challenges.